Life Insurance For Seniors in 2023, Absolutely!!

 If any of this is unsettling…today, I hope to encourage you to take action.
 Add those numbers up.
 If you have a spouse, make sure each one of you is considered.
-It is a very tough adjustment for many spouses to absorb responsibilities their life partner committed their abilities to.
+It is a very tough adjustment for many spouses to absorb responsibilities their life partner committed their abilities and skill sets to.
 Will health insurance coverage be lost?
 Life Insurance for Seniors is a solid solution to protect your loved ones from the change in life that will unfortunately occur.
 It is a universal truth and one we must accept and plan for, especially as a senior.

-Life insurance gives the policy owner a very affordable option to create an immediate estate (grow the value) in a tax advantaged package.
-This also provides a tax free death benefit to their hand picked beneficiary(s).
-In fact, there is no other legal way to create an estate at such a small cost.
-A properly documented beneficiary in the policy can allow the full payout to bypass probate court.
+An owner of a life insurance policy is able to create an immediate estate (grow the value) in a tax advantaged package.
+They are providing a tax free death benefit to their hand picked beneficiary(s).
+In fact, there is no other legal way to create an estate at such a small montly cost.
+A properly documented beneficiary in the policy allows the full payout to bypass probate court.
 Monies are not lost in probate this way and just one reason why life insurance has been used for years as an estate planning tool.

 If you’d like to get some additional information on how life insurance can be used as a estate planning tool, use this link here to get a better understanding of how and why it plays a major role in caring for your family and business.

 If you are going to be the insured yourself, the benefit would be that your family now has some degree of financial protection in place.
 This allows “peace of mind” for most people.
 The extent of financial protection will be determined by a complete needs analysis in relation to the policy amount elected.
 As a senior, many people elect to leave a legacy for their kids or grand children, while others are using life insurance to handle their burial expenses ensuring that their spouse or family isn’t left with huge financial challenges.
 Some seniors with use life insurance to leave monies to the church or a charity.